BioSimLabUB/biosimlabub.github.io/_members/PI.md

 I then joined the group of [Prof. Dave Thirumalai](https://sites.cns.utexas.edu/thirumalai) as a postdoc.
 There I initially worked on RNA folding, in particular the **effects of ions on RNA folding thermodynamics**.
 Later, I switched gear to develop computational models to understand the **phase separation behaviors of RNA**, as well as the **conformational heterogeneity and dynamics of intrinsically disordered proteins (IDPs)**.

-I joined the Department of Chemistry at the University of Buffalo as an Assistant Professor in August 2023.
+I joined the Department of Chemistry at the University at Buffalo as an Assistant Professor in August 2023.
 Check out our current [interests](/projects).